 After ringing in the New Year, head to one of Madrid’s many night clubs where all-night parties rage until the early morning (you may need to purchase tickets for many clubs well in advance, just a heads up!).

 Alternatively, throughout the city, there are various upscale galas are held where you can enjoy a traditional three-course meal and dance throughout the night.
+Ring in the New Year in Spain is an epic idea and Madrid is a fantastic place to do it!

 Discover Madrid’s Best Tacos